Loans | ECTC

 The 2020 default rates were calculated using the cohort of student loan borrowers who entered repayment on their William D. Ford Federal Direct Loans or Federal Family Education Loans (FFEL) between Oct.
 1, 2019, and Sept.
 30, 2020, and who defaulted between Oct.
 1, 2019, and Sept.
 30, 2022.

 Please refer to the Cohort Default Rate Database to search the current cohort default rate for any college, university, or other institution that participates in the federal Direct Student Loan program.
-The official cohort default rate for fiscal year 2021 should be available in the database in September 2024.
 The new rates are updated annually each September as information is provided by the U.S. Department of Education.

 Elizabethtown Community and Technical College Most Recent Cohort Default Rates